-Dr. Robert Melamede, Ph.D. - President & CEO
+Dr. Robert Melamede, Ph.D. - President and Director

 Dr. Melamede has a Ph.D. in Molecular Biology and Biochemistry from the City University of New York.
 He retired as Chairman of the Biology Department at University of Colorado, Colorado Springs in 2005, where he continues to teach.
 Dr. Melamede is recognized as a leading authority on the therapeutic uses of cannabinoids, and has authored or co-authored dozens of papers on a wide variety of scientific subjects.
-Dr. Melamede also serves on the Advisory Board of The Journal of the International Association for Cannabis as Medicine, and the Scientific Advisory Board Medical of the Marijuana Policy Advocacy Project, as well as the Scientific Advisory Board of Americans for Safe Access.
+Dr. Melamede also serves on the Scientific Advisory Board of Americans for Safe Access, the Unconventional Foundation for Autism, The World Aids Institute, Board Tim Brown Foundation (The Berlin Patient), Phoenix Tears Foundation, and regularly consults with professional and lay persons around the world regarding cannabis and health issues.
 He also served as a director of Newellink Inc, a Colorado-based company specializing in cancer research.